iamsubhajit/automation/README.md

 # automation
-This is a README file for automation related project.
+This is a README file.